Stoneface Quinlan

-John Joseph Quinlan (born October 30, 1974) nickname "Stoneface", is an American actor.
+John Joseph Quinlan (born October 30, 1974) known as Stoneface Quinlan, is an American actor.
 He is a former junior bodybuilder, professional wrestler, fitness model, fashion model, art model and romance cover model.
 In 2012 he was an official image model and brand ambassador for the supplement company Nutrabolics.
 Quinlan starred in the film, A Sense of Purpose: Fighting For Our Lives (2019) by producer Jillian Bullock.
 In 2020, he portrayed the villain role of Marvel's character Rhino for the TV/Web Series: Spider-Man And The Monsters of Manhattan.

 He is a born a born-again Christian.

 Career

 Quinlan began weight training as a teenager to become stronger for sports.
 Shortly after graduating from Springfield College in 1997, he competed in bodybuilding, and fitness.

 In 1998, Quinlan competed in the North American Bodybuilding Association (NABF).
 In October he placed first in the Junior Class and fourth in the Men's Open Light Heavyweight division at the NABF Tri-State Pro-Am.
 He won the Junior Class and earned a third-place finish in the Men's Open Light Heavyweight Division two weeks later at the NABF USA Junior Nationals.
 During this time Quinlan was coached by Jeff Walsh, Billy Conserva and Lawrence Cuzzi, with the assistance of Jim Cinelli, Manuel "Manny" Catalano Jr. and John Georgopolous.
 He was sponsored by Scott and Eric Kenworthy, owners of World Gym, Lynnfield, Massachusetts, and Pumphouse Nutrition.
 On November 7, 1998, at the NABF Pro-Am America Nationals and Fitness Expo held in the Veterans Memorial Auditorium in Providence, Rhode Island, Quinlan finished second overall in the Junior Class.

 In February 1999, Quinlan entered the Killer Kowalski professional wrestling school in Malden, Massachusetts.
 During this time, Quinlan trained with April Hunter, Aaron Stevens, Wagner Brown, Christopher Nowinski and "The Boston Brawler" Jerry Bowser under the stage names John Bagwell, Joseph Bagwell, and Alex Bagwell.
 On November 26, 1999, in his first professional wrestling match for the World Wrestling Alliance, Quinlan teamed up with Aaron Stevens and Tre "The Smooth Operatin' Gangsta" under the name John Bagwell in a six-man tag team match in Farmington, New Hampshire.